bennybrit/kubernetes-the-hard-way-kvm/docs/12-bootstrapping-kubernetes-workers.md

 The worker components will be installed on the controller VMs (`k8s-control-01`, `k8s-control-02`, `k8s-control-03`) and worker VMs (`k8s-worker-01`, `k8s-worker-02`, `k8s-worker-03`), so make sure you run the upcoming steps on each one.

-The controller VMs will be used to run management/control Pods, so we'll isolate them by setting the required labels and taints to prevent the scheduler from scheduling normal workload Pods on them.
+The controller VMs will be used to run management/control Pods, so we'll isolate them by setting the required labels and taints to prevent the scheduler from scheduling standard workload Pods on them.

 ## Provisioning a Kubernetes Worker Node
 Create the working directories: